xissburg/xissburg.github.io/_posts/2021-04-30-calculating-moment-of-inertia-cylinder.md

+---
+layout: post
-# Calculating the Moment of Inertia of a Cylinder
+title: Calculating the Moment of Inertia of a Cylinder
+tags: [moment of inertia]
+---

 The moment of inertia of a shape about an axis of rotation is equals to the integral of the density $\rho$ times the squared distance of each point $\mathbf{p}$ from the axis over the entire volume of the shape.